Smartmatic files $2.7 billion defamation suit against Fox News over election-fraud claims

-Smartmatic said it has identified “100 false statements and implications” made on Fox’s airwaves.
+Smartmatic said it has identified “100 false statements and implications” made on Fox’s airwaves about the company and its services, which it said has damaged its business and future prospects.

 “One of the biggest challenges in the Information Age is disinformation,” Smartmatic chief executive Antonio Mugica said in announcing the suit.
 “Fox is responsible for this disinformation campaign, which has damaged democracy worldwide and irreparably harmed Smartmatic and other stakeholders who contribute to modern elections.”